 Ganga is used extensively by heavy user communities in HEP (ATLAS and LHCb) and by many other VOs including Life Sciences and Earth Sciences.
 Built-in back-ends provide the ability to run jobs on gLite Computing Elements either directly or via the gLite Workload Management System.
-During 2010 Ganga has been used by more than a thousand users at more than hundred sites.
+During the first half of 2012 Ganga has been used by more than 700 users at 80 sites.